ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/reset-index-operation.dotnet.markdown

-﻿# Operations : How to reset index?
+﻿# Operations : How to Reset an Index

 **ResetIndexOperation** will remove all indexing data from a server for a given index so the indexation can start from scratch for that index.